Upkarkaur02/Metadata-Attention-Recommender/README.md

 ## Paper

-The full research paper is available in the `paper/` directory.
+The full research paper is available in the 'Research Paper' directory.

 ---